knu2xs/python-infographics/docsrc/index.rst

 Python-Infographics is a thin wrapper around the ArcGIS Business Analyst Geoenrichment REST endpoint making it easier to discover, run and save infographics.
-In this (very brief) documentation, there is a succinct example Jupyter Notebook and light documentation of the code included in a Python package wrapping the Geoenrichment REST endpoint to make discovering available Infographics and runn
+In this (very brief) documentation, there is a succinct example Jupyter Notebook and light documentation of the code included in a Python package wrapping the Geoenrichment REST endpoint to make discovering available Infographics and run.

 .. note::